Create Lasting Change — Couples Coaching Programme

 A few things couples often ask.

 The free consultation is the best place to identify this.
-During the call, we look at how many resentments you are each carrying and how deeply they run.
-If you have a smaller number, starting with a single intensive (Break the Pattern) may make more sense.
-If there are more — or they go deeper, involving broken trust or accumulated hurt over years — Create Lasting Change is usually the more appropriate format.
+We look at how much you're each carrying and how deeply it runs.
+If it's a smaller number of resentments, starting with a single intensive (Break the Pattern) usually makes more sense.
+If there's more — or it goes deeper, with broken trust or accumulated hurt over years — Create Lasting Change is usually the more appropriate format.
 The consultation removes the guesswork.

-In a single 3-hour intensive, we typically work through 2–3 resentments — sometimes more as couples get into the rhythm of the work.
-This compares to one resentment in a standard 60-minute session.
-The intensive format is faster not just because it's longer, but because couples work in concentrated focus without week-long gaps where tension builds back up.
-The exact pace depends on how deeply each resentment is rooted and how ready both partners are to engage.
+In a single 3-hour intensive, we typically work through 2–3 resentments — sometimes more, as couples find the rhythm of the work.
+That compares to one resentment in a standard 60-minute session.
+The intensive is faster not just because it's longer, but because couples work in concentrated focus without week-long gaps where tension rebuilds.
+The exact pace depends on how deeply each resentment is rooted and how ready both of you are to engage.

-Usually a few days to a week apart — close enough to maintain momentum, with enough time to integrate what emerged and apply the tools from the previous session.
+Usually a few days to a week apart — close enough to maintain momentum, with enough time to integrate what surfaced and apply the tools from the previous session.
 The time between intensives is an active part of the process.
-You may also notice further resentments surfacing as earlier ones clear — this is normal and useful.
-Each intensive picks up from exactly where you are.
+You may also notice further resentments surfacing as earlier ones clear — that's normal and useful.
+Each intensive picks up exactly where you are.

-Therapy is typically a past-focused process.
+Therapy is typically past-focused.
 It explores how earlier experiences, traumas, or patterns developed and works toward healing those roots.
-It is conducted by licensed mental health professionals and is the appropriate choice when one or both partners are dealing with mental health conditions, trauma, or psychological diagnoses.
+It's conducted by licensed mental health professionals and is the right choice when one or both partners are dealing with mental health conditions, trauma, or psychological diagnoses.

-Coaching is a future-focused process.
-It does not diagnose or treat mental health conditions.
-The focus is on where you want to go — resolving what is blocking you now, learning practical tools for communication and conflict, and building the relationship you actually want.
+Coaching is future-focused.
+It doesn't diagnose or treat mental health conditions.
+The focus is on where you want to go — resolving what's blocking you now, learning practical tools for communication and conflict, and building the relationship you actually want.
 Sessions are action-oriented and skills-based, with specific tools and tasks to apply between meetings.

-For many couples, coaching is the more natural fit — particularly when the relationship dynamic is the primary focus rather than individual mental health.
-If deeper psychological issues are present, therapy and coaching can work alongside each other effectively.
+For many couples, coaching is the right fit — particularly when the relationship itself is the focus, not individual mental health.
+If deeper psychological issues are present, coaching and therapy can work alongside each other.

-It is a 15-minute conversation with me.
-We look at what is happening in your relationship, identify roughly how many resentments you are each carrying, and decide which format is the most helpful next step — one intensive, the full Create Lasting Change package, or single sessions.
-There is no pressure to commit.
-If a different kind of support would serve you better, I will say so directly.
+It's a 15-minute conversation with me.
+We look at what's happening in your relationship, get a rough sense of how much you're each carrying, and decide which format is the right next step — one intensive, the full Create Lasting Change package, or single sessions.
+No pressure to commit.
+If a different kind of support would serve you better, I'll say so directly.

 Begin with a free consultation.

-We look at what is happening in your relationship, assess how many resentments you are each carrying, and decide together which format is the right fit.
+We look briefly at what's happening in your relationship, get a sense of how much resentment is in the way, and decide together which format fits — one intensive, the full package, or something else entirely.
 No pressure, no commitment.

 Create Lasting Change · €1,150 · 4 × 3-hour intensives + bonuses · Online